 If you like Thor, you’ll love this show.
 Rippling muscles…long hair flying…it’s got all the good stuff.
 Just leave your wife on the ship.

-The show featured real (and extremely athletic) lumberjacks that compete in 12 different events from sawing to tree climbing to log rolling.
+The show featured real (and extremely athletic) lumberjacks who compete in 12 different events from sawing to tree climbing to log rolling.

 As an added bonus, this show is located less than a block from the dock so you’ll have time to see a bit of the town as well.
 It’s appropriate for all ages so bring the family!